-To facilitate the transition, the EU Regulatory network's pharmacovigilance business team has prepared a EudraVigilance go-live plan and a technical note in consultation with the Pharmacovigilance Risk Assessment Committee (PRAC), the Clinical Trials Facilitation Group (CTFG) and the EudraVigilance Expert Working Group.
+To facilitate the transition, the EU Regulatory network's pharmacovigilance business team prepared a EudraVigilance go-live plan and a technical note in consultation with the Pharmacovigilance Risk Assessment Committee (PRAC), the Clinical Trials Facilitation Group (CTFG) and the EudraVigilance Expert Working Group.

-The plan outlined a set of detailed, sequenced tasks and activities, which were required prior to the new EudraVigilance production system launch, explained the handling of legacy data resulting from the downtime and described the agreed temporary arrangements with each national competent authority.
+The plan outlined a set of detailed, sequenced tasks and activities, which were required prior to the enhanced EudraVigilance production system launch, explained the handling of legacy data resulting from the downtime and described the agreed temporary arrangements with each national competent authority.

 The technical note described the IT systems that were affected by the downtime and provided further instructions to competent authorities, applicants, marketing authorisation holders and sponsors of clinical trials.

 In addition, a Communications plan for EMA and national competent authorities in the EEA described the EMA communication milestones with national competent authorities in the EEA that were part of the new EudraVigilance system go-live strategy.
 It identified the stakeholders affected, their needs and interests.
 Each Member State had the possibility to align its own communication strategy with the one prepared by EMA.

 Technical and business process changes: questions and answers